Continual Learning with Strong Experience Replay

 ER~\cite{ICLR2019_Riemer} is a classical rehearsal-based strategy that alleviates forgetting by replaying a subset of previously seen data stored in a permanent memory buffer $\mathcal{M}$.
-By jointly training the model on current training data $\mathcal{D}_t$ and $\mathcal{M}$, the acquired knowledge can be preserved by computing an additional classification loss function $\mathcal{L}_{cls}^m$ as:
+By jointly training the model on current training data $\mathcal{D}_t$ and previous data stored in $\mathcal{M}$, the training loss is computed as:

+where $\mathcal{L}_{cls}^m$ is a classification loss function on the samples stored in the memory buffer and it is used to preserve the acquired knowledge as:

 Theoretically, the larger the memory buffer, the more knowledge would be preserved.
 For the extreme case, when all the previous data is stored in $\mathcal{M}$, it is equivalent to the joint training in one task.
-Unfortunately, due to privacy or storage concerns, the previous data might be unavailable in practice, storing a subset of previous data in $\mathcal{M}$ becomes a trade-off strategy.
+Unfortunately, due to privacy or storage concerns, the previous data might be unavailable in practice, storing a subset of previous data in $\mathcal{M}$ reduces the difficulty of CL.

-To completely distill past experiences of a trained model from a limited memory buffer, ER adopts a reservoir sampling method~\cite{TOMS1985_Vitter} to update the memory buffer over time.
-In this way, when we randomly select samples from the input stream, each sample still has the same probability of being stored in the memory buffer without knowing the length of the input data stream in advance.
-Despite its simplicity, ER effectively alleviates the forgetting issue and it outperforms many elaborately designed CL approaches~\cite{NIPS2020_Buzzega}.
-However, when few samples are available for experience replay, the performance of ER may drastically drop.
+To leverage the limited memory buffer effectively, ER adopts a reservoir sampling method~\cite{TOMS1985_Vitter} to update the buffer over time.
+In this way, when we randomly select $|M|$ samples from the input stream, each sample still has the same probability $\frac{|M|}{|S|}$ of being stored in the memory buffer without knowing the length of the input data stream $|S|$ in advance.
+Although ER alleviates the forgetting issue effectively and outperforms many elaborately designed CL approaches~\cite{NIPS2020_Buzzega}, its performance may drastically drop when few samples are available~\cite{ICCV2021_Verwimp}.